tomasbelusky/SerializedReplace/README.md

 Serialized Replace
 ==================

-Replace all occurences in variable with replacement:
+Replace all occurrences in variable with replacement:

 * variable can be serialized any times (even 0)
 * variable's components can be also serialized any times (keys and values in array)